Summer Programme 2018

 Secondary 4 and 5 students.
 Preference will be given to those students taking Physics, Extended modules of Mathematics and/or Combined Science with Physics.

 Description of the competition:

 The model competition involves design, fabrication and testing of a space structure which spans on a triangular base.
 The design of the paper structure should be innovative and aesthetic.
 It should be structurally stable and be able to support the load of a people, as a minimum requirement.

 Please register online at the Secondary School Relations Section of PolyU: https://www.polyu.edu.hk/mysurvey/index.php/534231?lang=en

 A briefing session will be held in late June or early July 2018.
 The briefing session will outline the rules of Paper Structure Challenge and the test set-up.
 There will be a question and answer session at the end of the briefing session.
 Contestants and school representatives are encouraged to attend.
 Please note that we will not entertain any question during the model fabrication to ensure fairness of the competition.

-- Teachers and non-participants are not allowed to enter the classroom morning session or provide any assistance throughout the competition.
+- Teachers and non-participants are not allowed to enter the classroom in the morning session or provide any assistance throughout the competition.

 - The model shall be assembled and fabricated with paper and adhesive tape as per provided by the organizer.

 - Each team may bring along the tools such as scissors, cutters, rulers and pens.
 Glue, adhesive tapes (except those provided by the organizer), or the like are not allowed